geritol/learn/pega.md

 [Definitions](res/pega/definitions.md)

-**Rules and classes**
+## Rules and classes
 Pega uses the rules you create to generate application code.
-Within the app rules are groupped in classes.
+Within the app, rules are groupped in classes.
 Classes can contain rules or other classes.
 Each app has 3 types of classes:
 - **work class:** contains rules that describe how to process a case or cases, such as processes, data elements, and user interfaces.